 During the 20th century, industry, including shipbuilding, flourished along the banks of the Parramatta River.
-The decision in March 1963 to build a university at North Ryde and the activities due to disability qualification
+The decision in March 1963 to build a university at North Ryde and the

 The City of Ryde continues to be attractive to a highly diverse population, from newly arrived immigrants to Australia - drawn by the lifestyle, education and employment opportunities available - and to families who have lived in the area for generations.